 So in review, transition preparation should be both a short and long term undertaking that makes you both a valued current employee with the long-term goal of keeping you primed and flexible for future career opportunities.

 Continually enhance your education level, training and certification status, as well as your experience breath and depth.
 This helps recession-proof your current position and make you attractive for new positions and career paths.
 If you fail to make this long-term preparation commitment, you set yourself up for significantly difficult times, especially if your transition occurs during a high unemployment period like we are currently experiencing.

 There are many resources available to help you with your short-term transition preparations.
 Here are just a few:

 - Department of Labor Site: http://www.dol.gov/vets/programs/tap/main.htm (Note DOL offers this program in conjunction with DoD and VA)

 - USCG TAP http://www.uscg.mil/worklife/transition_assistance.asp

 - A transition consultant site: http://www.bradley-morris.com/MilitarytoCivilianTransition.html

 Remember, American Sentinel can help you in the education and certification areas.
 Flexible and affordable online degree programs coupled with great military benefits can get you prepared while you continue gaining experience in a current job.
 Be sure to make maximum use of your TA and GI Bill benefits while they are still available!

 What questions do you have about planning for your post-military career?
-Please post your thoughts and questions to our blog or contact me directly: email@example.com or call toll free 1-800-470-3743.
+Please post your questions to firstname.lastname@example.org or call toll free 1-800-470-3743.